Anobiinae

-Anobiinae is the subfamily of death-watch beetles in the family Ptinidae, with at least 45 genera.
-It was formerly considered a member of the family Anobiidae, but its family name has since been changed to Ptinidae.
+Anobiinae is a subfamily of beetles in the family Ptinidae (formerly Anobiidae), containing at least 45 genera.

 The larvae of a number of species tend to bore into wood, earning them the name "woodworm" or "wood borer".
 A few species, such as the common furniture beetle, Anobium punctatum, are pests, causing damage to wooden furniture and house structures.

+Members of this subfamily are also referred to as death-watch beetles.

 Genera

 These 46 genera belong to the subfamily Anobiinae: